 Additionally, from the year 2020, each Urho chronograph will be assigned a random four-digit serial number.
 This serial number is randomly selected between 0001 and 9999 and engraved at the end of the model number (e.g. 100.01.1180), on the caseback.
 This gives the watch a unique serial number but doesn't reveal the exact production volume.
 Models manufactured before 1.1.2020 lack this unique serial number.

 The Current Models

-The reference .100 is the most expensive of the models and called Leijona Urho Chrono.
-It is a 42 mm bi-compax chronograph, plus dateat position six, with either black, white panda or blue dial.
-The stainless steel case is waterproof to 10ATM.
-It also has a sapphire window caseback for viewing the refined Sellita SW510 BHa calibre doing its job.
-Models offered with a brown, black or blue ventilated leather strap.
+The serial number .100 is the most expensive of the models and called the Leijona Urho Chrono.
+It is a 42 mm bicompax chronograph with a date at 6 o'clock and a dial available in black, blue or white-black.
+The stainless steel casing is waterproof up to 100 m (10 ATM).
+The case of the watch has a sapphire glass, through where you can see the Sellita SW510 BHa mechanism at work.
+All models are available with a brown, black or blue, highly breathable leather strap.

 The .200 serial number marks the rather large 45 mm Leijona Jalo Sport watches with a sunburst-blue or grey dial and a screw-back case.
 Jalo Sport is waterproof to 100 m (10ATM) and powered by the Sellita SW200-1 movement.
 Rhein Fils' 22 mm wide strap is made of a leather-rubber hybrid especially suited for sports watches and is available in golden brown or dark green.

 The Leijona Oiva Classic watches, manufactured in unlimited batches marked with .300, have a 39 mm stainless steel case, 20 mm wide strap, either a white, black or blue dial and a screw fastening on the back of the case.
 The watches are available with a black, light brown or dark brown alligator leather strap.